 Sleeplessness can be caused by stimulation just before going to sleep, too much caffeine, medication, excitement, jet lag, or anxiety.
 Sleep disorders like insomnia and irregular patterns can change the way one sleeps.

 Sleep is an essential part of our lives.
 We are going to explore how long one can go without sleep.
+But first, we need to understand the relationship between sleep and our bodies.

 How Sleep Affects Body Functions